doublexia/AWSBasicAuthorizer/README.md

 # Authenticate via Amazon Cognito and Call Amazon APIs
 ### Steps
 Prerequisite:
+1. Carrier tells Amazon their email(s) that will be used for account creation in Reseller Portal.
-1. (Amazon) Invite CEVA user in Reseller Portal.
+1. (Amazon) Invites Carrier, eg., CEVA user in Reseller Portal.
-2. (CEVA) Sign in to Reseller Portal and change password.
+2. (Carrier) Signs in to Reseller Portal and changes password.

 PoC:
 1. Create a Maven project